Corsenp/Restart/README.md

 # How it works

 This is an application written in [Swift] that utilizes [SwiftUI] for developing the mobile app.

+You have two screens and a slider to go to the second one.

+Interacting with the character on the first screen will demonstrate a simple parallax effect.

 # Getting started